katkes/better_call_soen_soen341projectF2023/README.md

 Favorite Properties: Users can create lists of their favorite properties, making it convenient to compare and revisit their top choices.
 Mortage Calculator: We offer a built-in mortage calculator to help homebuyers estimate monthly payments based on loan amount and interest rate.

-Roles: Team manager, scheduel coordinator, Q&A coordinator, Document manager, meeting coordinator, Code reviewers
+Roles: Team manager, schedule coordinator, Q&A coordinator, Document manager, meeting coordinator, Code reviewers

 Project Approach and Technology:
+For the front end of the project, the team decided to use the React framework. this is because React is a framework that allows you to do many things and focus on the most important aspects of the project (implementing features) rather than coding everything from "scratch".
+Another reason for using React is because it is a framework that the members will most likely reuse it in future projects.
+As for the backend of the project, we will use the relational database management system MySQL, and we will use Python and SQL queries to interact with the database.

 ID | Name | Position